Have you ever had an FSAVC with Homeowners Friendly?

 - Homeowners Friendly may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Homeowners Friendly may not have made their consumers aware about the chance of purchasing "Added Years".
+- Homeowners Friendly may not have made their customers aware about the chance of purchasing "Added Years".

 - Homeowners Friendly may not have made their consumers aware that any fees & charges that their FSAVC incurred.